TomographicImaging/CCPi-Regularisation-Toolkit/Readme.md

 |--------|-------------|-------------------|
 | [![Build Status](https://anvil.softeng-support.ac.uk/jenkins/buildStatus/icon?job=CILsingle/CCPi-Regularisation-Toolkit)](https://anvil.softeng-support.ac.uk/jenkins/job/CILsingle/job/CCPi-Regularisation-Toolkit/) | [![Build Status](https://anvil.softeng-support.ac.uk/jenkins/buildStatus/icon?job=CILsingle/CCPi-Regularisation-Toolkit-dev)](https://anvil.softeng-support.ac.uk/jenkins/job/CILsingle/job/CCPi-Regularisation-Toolkit-dev/) | ![conda version](https://anaconda.org/ccpi/ccpi-regulariser/badges/version.svg) ![conda last release](https://anaconda.org/ccpi/ccpi-regulariser/badges/latest_release_date.svg) [![conda platforms](https://anaconda.org/ccpi/ccpi-regulariser/badges/platforms.svg) ![conda dowloads](https://anaconda.org/ccpi/ccpi-regulariser/badges/downloads.svg)](https://anaconda.org/ccpi/ccpi-regulariser) |

 **Iterative image reconstruction (IIR) methods frequently require regularisation to ensure convergence and make inverse problem well-posed.
 The CCPi-Regularisation Toolkit (CCPi-RGL) toolkit provides a set of 2D/3D regularisation strategies to guarantee a better performance of IIR methods (higher SNR and resolution).
 The regularisation modules for scalar and vectorial datasets are based on the [proximal operator](https://en.wikipedia.org/wiki/Proximal_operator) framework and can be used with [proximal splitting algorithms](https://en.wikipedia.org/wiki/Proximal_gradient_method), such as PDHG, Douglas-Rachford, ADMM, FISTA and [others](https://arxiv.org/abs/0912.3522).
 While the main target for CCPi-RGL is [tomographic image reconstruction](https://github.com/dkazanc/ToMoBAR), the toolkit can be used for image denoising problems.
 The core modules are written in C-OMP and CUDA languages and wrappers for Matlab and Python are provided.
-Software also can be used by running in parallel across multiple GPU devices on a PC or a compute node of a cluster.**
+With [CuPy](https://docs.cupy.dev/en/stable/index.html) dependency installed for Python, one can use regularisers directly without the need for explicit compilation.
+We recommend this option as the simplest to start with if you've got a GPU.
+This software can also be used by running in parallel across multiple GPU devices on a PC or a cluster compute node.**

 <div align="center">